 David Pagel is a professor of art theory and history in Claremont Graduate University’s Art Department.
-In addition to his teaching roles, Pagel is known as an art critic and art curator in circles much bigger than CGU’s own.
-His rich career with these roles has led to his CGU courses, which include Studio Art, Survey of Contemporary Art, and the Written Statement.
+In addition to his teaching roles, Pagel is known as an art critic and art curator in circles much bigger than CGU’s.
+His rich career with these roles has led to his CGU courses, which include Studio Art, Survey of Contemporary Art, and Written Statement.

-In addition to his position at CGU, Pagel is an adjunct curator at the Parrish Art Museum in Water Mill, New York, where he has organized EST-3: Los Angeles Art from the Beth Rudin DeWoody Collection, Underground Pop, and Damaged Romanticism: A Mirror of Modern Emotion.
-He also writes regularly for the Los Angeles Times.
+In addition to his position at CGU, Pagel has served as an adjunct curator at the Parrish Art Museum in Water Mill, New York, where he has organized Telling Stories: Reframing the Narratives; Unfinished Business: Paintings from the 1970s and 1980s by Ross Bleckner, Eric Fischl and David Salle; Underground Pop; and Damaged Romanticism: A Mirror of Modern Emotion.
+He has also written extensively for the Los Angeles Times.
 Since 1988, he has published reviews, features, and essays in Artforum, Art in America, Flash Art, frieze, and Art Issues, where he was reviews editor from 1998 to 2001.

 Survey of Contemporary Art